Jainharshit09/Cuisine-AI/README.md

   - View and manage your shopping lists
 - **Ingredient Detection**: Upload images to detect ingredients using AI
 - **User Authentication**: Secure authentication with Clerk
+- **Background Jobs with Ingest**: Efficiently process tasks like nutrition analysis, image ingredient detection, and shopping list updating using [Ingest](https://ingest.dev) for background jobs.

 ## Getting Started